 The Neon Tigress Inn:

 While we enjoyed our stormy rest at Kampot Oasis, we discovered another nearby hostel offering double rooms for only $5 (€4.50) per night.
-It was newly opened, and so we thought to give it a try.
+It was newly opened, and so we thought of giving it a try.
 It is a lot closer to town, a mere 10 steps from the market and smelly Durian statue, making it an ideal location.

 The owners, Sabine and Jeff are just fantastic.
-So welcoming, fun, chilled and their hospitality is top notch.
+So welcoming, fun, and chilled and their hospitality is top-notch.
 Living and working with the couple is the very lovely and absolutely hilarious Irish gal, Aoife (E-Fa).
 From the minute we arrived we knew we would spend another few nights here.

 WiFi is excellent, the hostel comes with two gorgeous little dogs that happily welcome you every time you pop downstairs or arrive back home.
 There is also a restaurant on site but after our splurge in Kampot Oasis we stuck to eating out at the market, so we didn’t get to try the food but it smelled divine.